lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 pressure and temperature as independent variables.

-Instead, all of the current PTE solvers in ``singularity-eos`` are cast in terms of density and another independent variable.
+Instead, all of the current PTE solvers in ``singularity-eos`` are cast in terms of volume fraction and another independent variable.
 This introduces :math:`N - 1` additional unknowns since the each material density is independent except for the last.
 The assumption of pressure equilibrium naturally leads to an addition :math:`N - 1` residual equations of the form